We all know the feeling of missing someone close to us, whether that’s a partner, friend, or family member.

 Jagger said of the song “‘Miss You’ is an emotion, it’s not really about a girl.
-To me, the feeling of longing is what the song is.”.
-However, the song is widely considered to about his failing relationship with wife, Bianca.
+To me, the feeling of longing is what the song is.”
+However, the song is widely considered to be about his failing relationship with his then-wife, Bianca.

 On harmonica duties is Sugar Blue (James Whiting), a busker who was playing his harmonica in the Paris metro when someone from the Stones label heard him and brought him to the sessions.